 Permission may come in the form of a letter or e-mail from the publisher and/or copyright owner or it may be in the form of a licence agreement.
 It is very important to keep a copy, for your records, of the written permission or licence that you receive in case you are required to provide proof of the permission in the future.

 If the copyright owner has proposed a licence that will be useful to you and if you are willing to pay the fee that is requested, then you will be able to use the material in the manner stipulated by the terms of the licence agreement.

-Note: While some publishers are willing to share their material for educational purposes free of charge, some are not.
+Note: While some publishers are willing to grant permission for scholarly uses free of charge, some are not.
 Additionally, copyright owners are under no obligation to provide you with permission to use their material.

-This sample permission request letter can be used to contact a copyright owner for permission to use their work for educational purposes.
-The letter may be adapted to suit your specific request or use.
+This sample permission request letter can be used to contact a copyright owner for permission to use their work.
+It is tailored for requesting permission to distribute material to students enrolled in a USask course for educational purposes, but can be adapted to suit your specific request or use.